Sleeps: 6 +cot

-We walk back through the kitchen diner to get to the three bedrooms.
-First we have the smaller twin bedroom.
+We walk back through to the kitchen diner to get to the three bedrooms.
+First, we have the smaller twin bedroom.
 No steps to get to this point so perfect for anybody with mobility problems.
-The bathroom on the opposite site of the hallway has a walk in shower, wc and washbasin.
-A modern powerful boiler as been fitted in the utility room so plenty of hot water and heating is provided.
+The bathroom on the opposite side of the hallway has a walk in shower, wc and washbasin.
+A modern powerful boiler has been fitted in the utility room so plenty of hot water and heating is provided.

 A couple of steps lead us to the two double bedrooms.
 Both are very spacious, both have king sized divan beds and both have impressively large mirrored wardrobes.
 The first bedroom has a shower over bath in the en-suite bathroom whilst the second has a walk in shower cubicle.
 Everything from the quality of the linen to the choice of bedside lamps down to the tiling in the bathroom is immaculate.
 P.S.
 The sea views from the second bedroom of this seafront holiday cottage North Wales are arguably even better as the room enjoys a slightly elevated position.

-There is an annexe that sleeps an additional 2 people that can be rented in addition to the main house.
-For details, please click on the following link:
+There is an annexe that sleeps an additional 2 people.
+This can only be rented as an add-on to the main house.
+For details, please click on the following link: YR-ODYN ANNEXE

 Sleeps 6 +cot